Hotels

 Majestic Hotel & Spa Barcelona

 The Passeig de Gràcia is the address in Barcelona, and the Majestic Hotel has been welcoming guests here since 1918.
-Again, you’re paying top dollar for the experience (though there are some good off-season deals to be had), but if you’re only ever visiting Barcelona once….
+Again, you’re paying top dollar for the experience (though there are some good off-season deals to be had).
+But if you’re only ever visiting Barcelona once….
 Book it here

 Casa Fuster Hotel